Docker

 For a more in-depth look at the requirements to run a Lilypad node, please refer to the hardware requirements documentation.

-Network information and testnet tokens
+Network information and Testnet tokens

 The testnet has a base currency of ETH, as well as a utility token called LP.
 Both are used for running nodes.
 To add a node to the testnet, follow these steps:

-Metamask
+Metamask Configuration

 We recommend using MetaMask with custom settings to make things easier.
 Once you have it installed and setup, here are the settings you need to use: